-AUD Audit Course 110D rucit Course INC Incomplete W Withdrawal (assigned if a student withdraws within 48 hours after the first exam) WP Withdrawal, Passing (assigned if the student is passing the course upon withdrawal); WF Withdrawal, Failing (assigned if the student is failing the course upon withdrawal).
+AUD Audit Course INC Incomplete

+Withdrawal (assigned if a student withdraws within 48 hours after the first exam) WP Withdrawal, Passing (assigned if the student is passing the course upon withdrawal); WF Withdrawal, Failing (assigned if the student is failing the course upon withdrawal).

 R Replaces an F if student successfully repeats the course.

 IP In-progress.